AgoraIO/agora_doc_source/markdown/Flutter NG/产品介绍/迁移指南/migration_guide_flutter_ng_en.md

 This section introduces the main changes of agora_rtc_engine: ^6.0.0-rc.2 compared to agora_rtc_engine: ^5.x in the following categories:

-- Breaking changes: Introduces API compatibility changes that have a big impact.
+- Breaking changes: Introduces API compatibility changes.
 You need to spend significant time modifying the related implementation.
 - Behavior changes: Introduces changes caused by reasonable optimization of the SDK default behavior and API behavior.
 Less time is required to modify the related implementation, if any.
 - Function gaps: Introduces functions that were supported in agora_rtc_engine: ^5.x but are not supported in agora_rtc_engine: ^6.0.0-rc.2.
 However, these functions are intended to be added in a future release.
 - Removed APIs: Introduces APIs that were supported in agora_rtc_engine: ^5.x but removed in agora_rtc_engine: ^6.0.0-rc.2.
 Most of these APIs have alternatives in agora_rtc_engine: ^6.0.0-rc.2.
 Modifying the related implementation should require less time.